 Keep the butter in a covered bowl or plastic container.
 Store in the refrigerator when not in use.

 Using Your Brown Sugar Butter

 The finished brown sugar butter is light and sweet and once you taste it, you'll want to add it to almost everything.
-It tastes great on white breads as well as heavy grain breads and works well with dinner.
+It tastes great on white bread as well as heavy grain bread and works well with dinner.
 Sweetbreads, muffins, pancakes, and waffles can also be enhanced with it.

 Pair it with other bread spreads as well.
 It's fantastic with raspberry jam, orange marmalade, and many other fruit spreads.